 3) Make the trail between the low and high parts of Casca D’Anta Waterfall

-For the more athletic, it is possible to take a trail that connects the lower part to the upper part of the Casca Danta Waterfall.
-There are 3.5 km of trail to go up and another 3.5 km to descend (reserve at least 5 hours for the complete route).
+For the more athletic people, it is possible to take a trail that connects the lower part to the upper part of the Casca Danta Waterfall.
+There are 3.5 km of trail to go up and another 3.5 km to descend.
+You should expect at least 5 hours for the complete route.
+When we visited the Brazilian National Park of Serra da Canastra, this trekking path was closed.

-When we visited Serra da Canastra Park, the trail was closed, so let’s talk about what locals and guides told us about the Casca Danta waterfall trail: the path is steep and the level of difficulty is high.
-It is not advisable for people not used to this type of activity.
+We heard from locals and guides that the path is steep and the level of difficulty is high about the Casca Danta waterfall trail.
+It is not advisable for people not accustomed to this type of activity.